DanielleFiene/Svelte-appointment-app/README.md

 ## Features

+- Add and delete contacts
+- Use the contacts you have made to the appointment data
+- Responsive design for mobile and desktop users
+- Store contacts in local storage for persistence

-- Add, edit, and delete appointments
+- Add and delete appointments
 - View upcoming appointments in a user-friendly interface
 - Responsive design for mobile and desktop users
 - Store appointments in local storage for persistence